brutusin/flea-db/README.md

 * **In memory/persistent versions**

 ##APIs
-*flea-db* functionality is defined in the interface [FleaDB](src/main/java/org/brutusin/fleadb/FleaDB.java).
+*flea-db* functionality is defined by the interface: [FleaDB](src/main/java/org/brutusin/fleadb/FleaDB.java).

 The library provides two implementations for it: